 Preparation stage: It is a stage where various parameters such as pulse, blood pressure, temperature, etc. are checked.
 Apart from this, your access sites are cleansed.

-Start of Dialysis: In this step, two needles are inserted in your body through access sites and are made sure that they remain secure.
+Start of Dialysis: In this step, two needles are inserted into your body through access sites and are made sure that they remain secure.
 Each of these needles is connected to a flexible plastic tube which is in turn connected to a dialyzer.
 One of the tubes carries impure blood to the dialyzer where it is purified and it also allows wastes and extra fluids to pass into dialysate (cleansing fluid).
 Another tube carries purified blood to the body.

 Symptoms: While the process of dialysis is going on you may experience nausea and abdominal cramps.
 This is because excess fluid is pulled out from your body.
 If it becomes very severe then you should ask your care team to adjust the speed of dialysis or medications.